AndrewRadev/randfiles/README.md

 If no directories are given, the current directory is used.
 The possible options are:

-  - `-s, --size-limit [SIZE]`: Set a size limit for the selected size.
+  - `-s, --size-limit [SIZE]`: Set a size limit for the selected files.
 For example, `randfiles --size-limit 400MB` will select up to 400MB of files.
   - `-c --count [N]`: Set the maximum number of files. `randfiles --count 3` would only choose three random files.